Greater Manchester Open

 The Greater Manchester Open was a professional golf tournament which was played annually from 1975 to 1981.
 It was a European Tour event from 1976.
 It was held at Wilmslow Golf Club in Wilmslow, Cheshire, just to the south of Manchester.
-Three of the six winners were from the Republic of Ireland, and a fourth, Mark McNulty, became an Irish citizen many years later.
+Three of the six winners were from Ireland, and a fourth, Mark McNulty, became an Irish citizen many years later.
 In 1981 the prize fund was £40,000, which was the third smallest on the European Tour that season.